deconf/Analytics-Insights/readme.txt

 - Bug Fix: avoid deleting errors while clearing the cache
 - Enhancement: handle some additional API errors
 - Enhancement: set totals to zero when anonymize stats is enabled
+- Enhancement: auto-cleanup removed; all transients have static identifiers

 = 4.4.3 =
 - Enhancement: further optimization on queries